Tulum’s street art is one of the best-kept secrets of this magical pueblo.

 Street art has a beautifully nuanced way of telling a story.

 In that sense, Tulum’s street art is no different.
-Even the most bizarre and mysterious murals have something to tell.
-What’s more, several of the murals in Tulum are painted by renowned international muralists.
+Even the most bizarre and mysterious murals have something to say.
+Moreover, several of the murals in Tulum were painted by renowned international muralists, making this an outdoor art gallery.

-After living in this pueblo for going on 3 months, I truly believe that exploring the street art culture is one of the best things to do in Tulum.
+After living in this pueblo for almost 3 months, I truly believe that exploring the street art culture is one of Tulum’s coolest activities.

 Street Art on Calle Sol Oriente

-If you start from Coba Rd you will first come across the giant sea turtle mural splashed onto a blank white wall.
-Keep going and you’ll see a corner of street art.
+If you start from Coba Road, you will first see the giant sea turtle mural splashed onto a blank white wall.
+Keep going, and you’ll see a corner of street art.

 Mayan Women